 Bun Mam - Fermented Fish and Seafood Noodle Soup

-Banh Xeo is known as crispy Vietnamese pancake.
+Banh Xeo is known as a crispy Vietnamese pancake.
 It is one of the most famous Vietnamese food that you must try.
 It is said that Banh Xeo was influenced by the French cuisine during their occupation in Vietnam.
-The dish is made by pouring the rice batter into the hot oil, then stuffing it with shrimp, boiled pork, bean sprouts and spring onion.
+The dish is made by pouring the rice batter into the hot oil, then stuffing it with shrimp, boiled pork, bean sprouts, and spring onion.
 The word “xeo” means the sizzling sound when you make the dish.
-When it is ready to be served, it has a yellow outer layer and you will roll it with dried rice paper, vegetables and herbs.
+When it is ready to be served, it has a yellow outer layer and you will roll it with dried rice paper, vegetables, and herbs.
 The best way to eat Banh Xeo is with your hands.

 Banh Xeo - Crispy Pancake

 Com Tam is a Vietnamese dish made of fractured rice grain.
 The dish comes from Saigon but it is easy to find it everywhere in Vietnam.
 The dish is served with grilled pork, ribs, egg meatloaf, cucumber, carrot, spring onion, and other vegetables and it comes along with a small bowl of fish sauce, a bowl of soup.

 16. Ca Phe Sua Da - Iced Coffee with Condensed milk